jellewillekes/porto-seguro-ml-research/README.md

 This repository contains an analysis and implementation of various machine learning models to predict auto insurance claims using Porto Seguro's "Safe Driver Prediction" dataset.
 The goal is to develop accurate models to predict the likelihood that a driver will file an insurance claim in the next year, thereby helping to set more accurate premiums.
-Project was part of the Machine Learning course at Erasmus University, completed with Stein Dijkstra and Liza Mints.
+The start of this project was part of the Machine Learning course at Erasmus University, completed with Stein Dijkstra and Liza
+Mints.

 ## Project Overview